 Kids, on the other hand, can get away with it.
 There are in Naples, as elsewhere in the world, junior leagues for the young to hone their skills in a variety of sports.
 There is an active youth soccer league in Naples for 11–and 12–year–olds.
 The teams bear the names of local neighborhoods in the area, and the game last week was between Bagnolese and Virgilio.
 The game was apparently heading towards a 3-3 tie, when, in the closing minutes, the referee saw what he judged to be a penalty in the area of the goal.
 He blew his whistle and awarded a free kick on goal.
 These are a gift and almost always score.

-penalty in favor of the home team, the members
+called the penalty in favor of the home team, the

-him up!
-He had to be rescued by adult bystanders
+up!
+He had to be rescued by adult bystanders and

-and taken home by his mother.
-One adult
+taken home by his mother.
+One adult spectator

 There are any number of things that will cause popular discontent, civil unrest, and marauding bands of pitchfork-bearing peasants to start overturning the king's coaches on the highways.
 Hunger is one, as is taxation without representation, but in Naples, getting flim-flammed out of your rightful place in the football leagues will do the trick quite nicely.
 If what happened the other day had happened at any other time of the year, there might have been real trouble.
 It is no accident that the news broke in the middle of August, when the whole city is somewhere else on vacation, and the few stay-at-homes are sweltering in the worst heat-wave in decades.